WKU Accounts and Registration

 By the time you receive your Admissions letter, online WKU accounts will already have been created for you.
 You can manage all of your WKU accounts here.

 Your 800-number is your identification number on campus that will be crucial for so many of your activities prior to and during your stay at WKU.
 You will also receive a NetID username that you will use to login to many of the WKU systems you will use on a regular basis.

-In addition, you will be issued a WKU email address that will appear as this: email@example.com.
-You may, however, maintain a preferred email through some other provider.
-If you choose to keep a non-WKU email address as your preferred address, you MUST go to TOPNET and update your information so that all important messages sent to your WKU account will be forward to your personal account.
-Often students forget this and an important message is sent to the WKU account, never to be seen by the student.
-Don't let this happen.
-Be responsible and update your information on TOPNET.
+You will also have a WKU email address that will appear in the following format: firstname.lastname@example.org.
+You may, however, maintain a preferred email address.
+If you choose to keep a non-WKU email address as your primary address, you MUST go to TOPNET and update your information so that important messages that are sent to your WKU account will be forwarded to your personal account.
+Often students forget this and fail to receive important emails from WKU faculty and staff.

 IMPORTANT: You must be a full-time student to maintain your J-1 status.
-To be "full-time" as an UNDERGRADUATE you must be enrolled in at least 12- and no more than 18-credit hours per semester.
+To be "full-time" as an UNDERGRADUATE you must be enrolled in at least 12 credit hours and no more than 18 credit hours per semester, which usually equates to 4-6 courses.
 If, as an undergraduate, you wish to take more than 18 credits, you are responsible for any and all additional costs.
 To be a "full-time" GRADUATE student, you must be enrolled in 9-credit hours per semester; all of these credits hours should come from graduate level courses.